Rayin-saber/yinrui.github.io/_pages/activities.md

 - Expert Systems with Applications
 - ICML
 - IEEE Access
+- IEEE International Conference on Bioinformatics and Biomedicine (IEEE BIBM)
 - International Conference on Bioinformatics
 - Journal of Biomedical and Health Informatics
 - Journal of Signa Vitae